Symfony

 anonymous: true

-If your server is not at time you can have issue to connect your application to 1Pilot.
-For solve that edit
+If your server time is not set correctly, you can have issue connecting your application to 1Pilot.
+To solve that, edit app/config/config.yml and set skip_timestamp_validation as follows:

 private_key: "..."